onsi/ginkgo/docs/MIGRATING_TO_V2.md

 now, if the `It` defined in `SharedBehaviorIt` the location reported by Ginkgo will point to the line where `SharedBehaviorIt` is *invoked*.

-#### FlakeAttempts Decoration
+#### FlakeAttempts Decorator
-The `FlakeAttempts(uint)` decoration allows the user to flag specific tests or groups of tests as potentially flaky.
+The `FlakeAttempts(uint)` decorator allows the user to flag specific tests or groups of tests as potentially flaky.
 Ginkgo will run tests up to the number of times specified in `FlakeAttempts` until they pass.
 For example:

 ```go
 Describe("flaky tests", FlakeAttempts(3), func() {